3. Config

 afterHeading: "\t\t\t"

-of indentation (from the global rule specified in Listing 246), and the remaining body after paragraph
+Listing 251, the argument has received both a (default) tab plus two spaces of indentation (from the global rule specified in Listing 252), and the remaining body after paragraph has received just two spaces of indentation.

 \paragraph{paragraph